 Transitioning Your Dog to a Raw Diet

 Once the food has been thawed in the refrigerator, you can let it warm up to room temperature before feeding.
-Some dogs will throw up if they eat it too fast and it's too cold.
+Some dogs will throw up if they eat it too fast or if the food is too cold.

 Dogs may be hesitant at first with raw meaty bones if they haven’t ever eaten them before.
 Your dog may sniff at it or lick it for a while and not know quite what to do.
 If raw meaty bones are new for your dog, you'll want to watch the first few times to make sure your dog is chewing it and not trying to swallow it whole.
 You can try holding it for them until they figure out how to chew bones like their jaws were intended to do.
 Eating them slowly is fine.
 If possible, it's best to feed RMBs outside.
 They can be messy and dogs like to try to take them somewhere else in the house.
 Like your couch 😯